 If you’re going to be sending all your customers to one central place to give feedback, then you need to make it very easy for them to do so.
 It’s not fair saying to someone on social media ‘hey, love what you say, why don’t you tell us here’ only to send them to software which requires them to create an account and generally waste at least 10 minutes of their time.
 It would be much quicker for them to tweet.
 They are going to be a bit fed up.

 So if you do send customers to a central feedback hub – which is much easier for you and better for customers once they see what you’re doing - make it easy for them.
 Don’t ask them for passwords and to create an account.
 Just let them post what they need and make sure your suggestion board has some security features that help prevent spam and repeat voting.

 Also make sure they can offer feedback on any device – mobile, tablet or desktop computer.
 They won’t want to be changing devices just because your customer feedback solution displays badly on mobile.

-It can be tempting to move from a very basic solution – an excel spreadsheet – to a very powerful customer feedback solution that offers a customer feedback board as well as a lot of other features besides.
+It can be tempting to move from a very basic solution – an excel spreadsheet – to a complicated feature request tracking solution that offers you a feedback board as well as a lot of other features besides.